vladfeigin/llm-agents-evaluation/README.md

 For each LLM Agent implement a specific evaluation script.
 For example, in this project the evaluation script for the RAG Agent is  `./multiagent_evaluation/agents/rag/evaluation/evaluation_implementation.py`.
 This script uses the Azure Evaluation SDK to calculate the conversational evaluation metrics: Groundedness, Relevance, Similarity and Coherence.
-The script `./multiagent_evaluation/agents/tools/evaluate.py` is a generic script which runs specific LLM Agent evaluation implementation.
+The script `./multiagent_evaluation/agents/tools/evaluate.py` is a generic script which runs specific LLM Agent evaluation implementation on evaluation data sets.

 For example, to run the evaluation for the RAG Agent, execute the following command from the project root folder: